 - Children 15 years of age: both parents must be present and both must present valid ID

-- Children 16-17 years of age: one parent must be present and must present valid ID
+- Children 16 to 17 years of age: one parent must be present and must present valid ID

 *Types of Secondary ID include: social security card, health insurance card, employment ID, school ID

 All fees are set by the Department of State and are non-refundable.
 All passport processing facilities charge the same fees.

 Passport Application Fee: This fee must be paid by check or money order payable to the "U.S. Department of State".
 A separate check/money order is required for each application.
 Reference the applicant's full name and date of birth in the lower left portion of the check/money order.

 Acceptance/Execution Fee: This fee can be paid by cash, check, money order, Visa or Master Card payable to the "Township of Middletown".